Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

 Tip #2: Use a Timer

-At first, you won’t feel like you’re getting much done.
+At first, it may not feel like you’re getting much done.
 That’s fine.
-Learning to practice more effectively will cure that (see Tip #3).
-It can also be frustrating having to stop so soon—-especially on the good days.
+Learning to practice more effectively cures that (Tip #3).
+It can also be frustrating—-both having to stop before you’ve “got it” and on the days when things are feeling great.
 That’s good too.
 It teaches you patience.

 Tip #3: Practice Small